DomingosXPC/portfolio/src/content/work/golden-book.md

 > Introducing the digital age

 In the world of printed books, GoldenBook was well-loved for its trusted recommendations.
 But as the world embraced the digital age, they are missing out on a big opportunity.
-Goldenbook has around <strong> 3.5 million readers a year.</strong> Pocket book guides are out of fashion and they didn't not having a digital platform to serve this enormous clientelle is costing them a tremendous profit opportunity.
+Goldenbook has around <strong> 3.5 million readers a year.</strong> Pocket book guides are out of fashion and not having a digital platform to serve this enormous user base is costing them a tremendous profit opportunity.

 To fix this, I came up with an app idea: a modern and <strong>high-quality pocket guide.</strong> It's been approved and is waiting for funding.
 This app aims to <strong> position GoldenBook competitively in the digital world</strong> and significantly expand their income source.